aaalloc/brpc2022/README.md

 Now, you have a processor which **COULD** read the sockets, get the JSON-string and transfer it to the next processor in the chain, **if another processor asks it to**.
 The problem is that no one does.

-### Getting a HashMap to read the wanted properties from
+### Getting a JsonMap to read the wanted properties from
 What you'll have to do now, is to set up a [Pump](https://liflab.gitbook.io/event-stream-processing-with-beepbeep-3/advanced#pumps-and-tanks) processor, which will request the current JSON-string to the SocketReader you just set up, with a constant delay which should preferably be the same as the one with which you're sending the sockets.
 When the pump gets the requested string, it will push it until the end of the processors' chain.

 The pump being in place, you will be able to retrieve a string.
 But, what you want is to get a specific property.